interface-ui/interface-ui/docs/langs/en/components/alert.md

 ## Cs

-The 'cs' attribute is provided to flexibly configure the desired color.
+The `cs` attribute is provided to flexibly configure the desired color.

 <demo src="../../../example/alert/color.vue"></demo>